 Many cards offer five percent cash back in rotating categories, but the amount of cash back you can earn is almost always capped – often at $75, which translates to $1500 worth of purchases.

-One way to earn higher cash back amounts is by shopping through online credit card rewards malls – ShopDiscover, for example, does offer 10, 15, and even 20 percent cash back at certain retailers when you purchase their products with your Discover Card through their online mall.
+One way to earn higher cash back amounts is by shopping through online credit card rewards malls – ShopDiscover, for example, does offer 10 or 15 percent cash back at certain retailers when you purchase their products with your Discover Card through their online mall.